openharmony/third_party_gn/docs/reference.md

         Expands to the path to the partial Info.plist generated by the assets catalog compiler.
 Usually based on the target_name of the create_bundle target.

+    {{xcasset_compiler_flags}}
+        Expands to the list of flags specified in corresponding create_bundle target.

+  The Swift tool has multiple input and outputs.
+It must have exactly one output of .swiftmodule type, but can have one or more object file outputs, in addition to other type of outputs.
+The following expansions are available:

+    {{module_name}}
+        Expands to the string representing the module name of target under compilation (see "module_name" variable).

+    {{module_dirs}}
+        Expands to the list of -I<path> for the target Swift module search path computed from target dependencies.

+    {{swiftflags}}
+        Expands to the list of strings representing Swift compiler flags.

   Rust tools have the notion of a single input and a single output, along with a set of compiler-specific flags.
 The following expansions are